Book Review: I Liked My Life

 Maddy isn’t gone yet.
 She is watching over them.
 Maddy sees that Brady and Eve desperately need help.
 She feels that she can’t move on until she finds her replacement.

 She chooses Rory.
-Rory is a pretty, perky, caring, and loving person, taking loving care of her dying mother.
+Rory is a pretty, perky, caring, and loving person who is taking loving care of her dying mother.
 She is obviously compassionate and kind.
 She has the qualities that Maddy wants for her family.
+Now Maddy must somehow maneuver Rory into their lives in a subtle fashion.

 Maddy is being pulled farther and farther away from her family every day.
 She doesn’t have much time to right things for them so she can be at peace.